PixNyb/pixnyb.github.io/en/privacy.md

 - Monitor and analyze usage and trends to improve the functionality and user experience of my website.
 - Ensure the security and integrity of my website.

-### Google Analytics
-Information collected by Google Analytics is used to:
-- Understand how visitors use my website and track website performance.
-- Identify trends and patterns in user behavior to enhance website functionality.
-- Generate aggregated reports on website activity to improve the user experience.

 ## Data Sharing and Disclosure

 I do not sell, trade, or otherwise transfer your personal information to outside parties.
 I may share your information only if required by law or to protect my rights.

-Google Analytics data is shared with Google in accordance with Google's privacy policy.
-Google may use the data collected to contextualize and personalize the ads of its own advertising network.

 ## Data Security